Luis Castro (footballer, born 1957)

 Luis Humberto Castro Dinamarca (born 21 September 1957), also known by his nickname Cholo Castro, is a Chilean former footballer who played as a forward for clubs in Chile and Mexico.

 Career

 In his homeland, Castro played for Fernández Vial and Naval in the Chilean top division.
 In addition, as a member of Fernández Vial, he won the league titles of both the Tercera División and the Segunda División in 1981 and 1982, respectively, and took part in the first Clásico Penquista against Deportes Concepción at professional level in 1982.

 In 1987, he emigrated to Mexico and joined Atlético Potosino in the Mexican top division, where he coincided with his compatriots Nelson Sanhueza as fellow and Pedro Araya as coach.
 He scored two goals in the 1987–88 season.

-At international level, he represented the Chile national B team and won the Indonesian Independence Cup in 1985, alongside players such as Oscar Wirth, Fernando Astengo, Carlos Poblete, among others.
+At international level, Castro represented the Chile national B team and won the Indonesian Independence Cup in 1985, alongside players such as Oscar Wirth, Fernando Astengo, Carlos Poblete, among others.
+Subsequently, he made an appearance in the Los Angeles Nations Cup.